jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 * Create marketing campaigns
 * Run book advertising
 * Plan books
+* How to become a better writer, in general

 Or do any of the things that a career writer does.
 At best, you learned grammar and structure.
 However, just learning those things and hoping they'll make you a good writer is like learning how to punch and hoping that it makes you a good fighter.